SportingQueer

 Dame Kelly Holmes, Double Olympic Champion

-We have partnered up with
+We partnered up with

 Research from the Alliance, shows the UK lags behinds the rest of Europe in terms of activity levels, which adversely effects NHS spending, wellbeing and economic growth.